-Figure 1 shows the results of the cohort analyses for the all regions pooled together, by sex and cohort.
+Figure 1 shows the results of the cohort analyses for the pooled European sample, by sex and cohort.
 The underlying Generalized linear mixed models that generated the estimated probabilities are presented in Supplementary Tables 1 and 2, in addition, the estimated probabilities and confidence intervals are presented in Supplementary Tables x-x.
 The estimated probability of ADL limitations increased with age, and the patterns indicated an accelerated increase of limitations in higher ages.
 Moreover, for men, younger cohorts had a higher prevalence of ADL limitations than older cohorts in the beginning of the study period.
 This trend was especially striking in the three cohorts born before 1935.
 However, at the end of the measurement period the prevalence of ADL limitations at equivalent ages for men converged across the cohorts.
 For women, the cohort trends overlapped across cohorts, with no clear improvement or deterioration of limitations for any of the cohorts.

 Women reported more ADL-limitations than men.
 Yet, the sex differences were smaller in the younger cohorts and larger for the older cohorts.
 Overall, the differences remained stable within cohorts during the entire measurement period.